Huzaif2004/Online_Food_Delivery_Application/README.md

 **Online Food Delivery Application**

-A full-stack web application with React (Frontend) and Spring Boot (Backend).
-It allows users to browse menu items, check nutritional details, choose diet-based menus, and place orders.
+A full-stack web application built using React for the frontend and Spring Boot for the backend.
+The application allows users to browse food items, view nutritional details, select diet-based menus, and place orders through a REST-based system.

 ---